 - Be as useful and direct as possible.
 This means doing away with the cookie cutter approach and diving into what makes the Austin wine scene different from Grand Rapids.
 Make it clear you just want to help them succeed (with your brands of course!).
 Most retailers and restaurant groups have unique ways of doing business and are very clear on what does NOT work, so make it your mission to find out, then create customized promotions that retailers and sommeliers can easily scale on behalf of your clients.
 Never give them more work than they already have and make sure what you’d like them to do is legal and makes sense for them (some places never do Happy Hour, others do it twice a day!).
 Take the time to learn what drives their business, their preferred flavor profiles or deal breaking price points and they’ll rarely say no to your ideas.

-– according to the Wine Market Council, American wine consumers spent 4.4% more on wine in 2016 and everyone wants a piece of that action.
+More than ever, Americans are excited about wine and are willing to spend more for each bottle – according to the Wine Market Council, American wine consumers spent 4.4% more on wine in 2016 and everyone wants a piece of that action.
 Sommeliers, retail buyers and store managers need all the support they can get to succeed in the cutthroat booze business, so make it your business to be a resource they turn to again and again.